top of page

 Given the significant number of older individuals holding 401(k)s, 403(b)s and various IRA and other retirement accounts, a substantial transfer of assets is expected to occur from baby boomers to their heirs over the next two decades.

 With an overwhelming number of rules and regulations to decipher, many of my clients find themselves unsure of how to proceed if they inherit retirements assets.
-They also feel unsure about what to do with their retirement assets when thinking through their estate plan.
+They also feel unsure about what to do with their retirement assets when thinking through their own estate plan.

 Understanding the Basics of Inheriting a Retirement Account